 House Republicans Back Pre-Obama Spending Levels

-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 This is ALL THINGS CONSIDERED from NPR News.
 I'm Michele Norris.

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 Here's Majority Leader Eric Cantor.

-NPR's Audie Cornish reports from Capitol Hill.
+BLOCK: NPR's Audie Cornish reports from Capitol Hill.

 AUDIE CORNISH: Now, this was non-binding, so the resolution itself doesn't cut anything.
 It just promises that Republican Budget Committee Chairman Paul Ryan will limit the amount of money Congress allocates this year to government agencies and programs.
 It doesn't apply to spending on Defense, Security or Veterans.

-Representative JAMES McGOVERN (Democrat, Massachusetts): I thank the gentleman...
+JAMES MCGOVERN: I thank the gentleman...

-Rep. DRIER: And I thank my friend for his...
+DRIER: And I thank my friend for his...

-Unidentified Woman: Gentlemen, (unintelligible).
+MCGOVERN: Unidentified Woman: Gentlemen, (unintelligible).

-Rep. McGOVERN: I appreciate the brevity of the bill, but that doesn't mean the bill doesn't have a very negative impact.
+MCGOVERN: I appreciate the brevity of the bill, but that doesn't mean the bill doesn't have a very negative impact.

-McGovern needled Republicans about why the resolution doesn't say precisely how much will be cut and from which programs.
+CORNISH: McGovern needled Republicans about why the resolution doesn't say precisely how much will be cut and from which programs.
 And it doesn't guarantee the GOP campaign pledge to cut $100 billion this fiscal year.

-Rep. McGOVERN: I suspect, Madam Speaker, that's because Republican majority is discovering that it's a lot harder to walk the walk than it is to talk the talk.
+MCGOVERN: I suspect, Madam Speaker, that's because Republican majority is discovering that it's a lot harder to walk the walk than it is to talk the talk.
 They're realizing that when you start trying to make those kinds of cuts, you start seriously affecting the American economy and the American people.

-Democratic Minority Whip Steny Hoyer said handing the job to the GOP budget chairman isn't the answer.
+CORNISH: Democratic Minority Whip Steny Hoyer said handing the job to the GOP budget chairman isn't the answer.

 CORNISH: That's Wisconsin Republican Paul Ryan.

-Rep. RYAN: This is a first step in a long process.
+RYAN: This is a first step in a long process.
 This is a minimal, small down payment on a necessary process to go forward so that we can leave our kids with a better generation, so we can get this debt under control, so the spending spigot can close.

-Audie Cornish, NPR News, the Capitol.
+CORNISH: Audie Cornish, NPR News, the Capitol.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.